cal-itp/data-infra/_sources/publishing/sections/3_github_pages.md

 fig.save("../my-visualization.html")
 ```

+## Rendering Jupyter Notebook as HTML
+A single notebook can be converted to HTML using `nbconvert`.
+If it's a quick analysis in a standalone notebook, sometimes an analyst may choose not to go down the [portfolio method](publishing-analytics-portfolio-site).

+* In the terminal: `jupyter nbconvert --to html --no-input --no-prompt`
+    * `--no-input`: hide code cells
+    * `--no-prompt`: hide prompts to have all cells vertically aligned
+* A longer example of [converting multiple notebooks into HTML pages and uploading to GitHub](https://github.com/cal-itp/data-analyses/blob/main/bus_service_increase/publish_single_report.py)

-## Use GitHub pages to display these HTML pages.
+## Use GitHub pages to display these HTML pages
 1. Go to the repo's [settings](https://github.com/cal-itp/data-analyses/settings)
 1. Navigate to `Pages` on the left
 1. Change the branch GH pages is sourcing from: `main` to `my-current-branch`